 I've been helping people with these issues for many years and I know how vulnerable you feel trying to find someone who truly understands.
 It's important to me to provide a safe, non-judgemental and confidential space for you to explore your individual problems with food and weight.

 We'd actively work to heal the issues underlying your eating, such as low self-esteem, difficulty expressing feelings, and the struggle with personal boundaries.
 We'd also explore the impact dieting has on your drive to binge, and focus on developing the calm and natural relationship with food you want and deserve.

 Having resolved my own issues with binge eating many years ago, I'd really like to help you make peace with food and yourself.

-I write a weekly blog as a resource for my clients which many of them find useful - you can follow it at www.juliederohan.com.
+I write a blog as a resource for my clients which many of them find useful - you can follow it at juliederohan.com.

 If you have any questions, it's OK to email me or call me - I'm happy to answer them.
-I always respond to genuine enquiries so if you haven't heard from me, and my reply isn't in your Junk or Spam folder, please feel free to contact me again.
+I always respond to genuine enquiries so if you haven't heard from me after a day or two, and my reply isn't in your Junk or Spam folder, please feel free to contact me again.